 With that said, the lease does not terminate immediately.
 Once the notice is delivered, the earliest the lease can terminate is 30 days after the beginning of the next rent period.
 For example, if the notice was delivered on the 23rd of March, and the rent is due on the 1st of each month, the earliest the lease can terminate is May 1st therefore, rent is still due for the month of April.

 In Vermont, the term “servicemember” means a member of the armed forces, commissioned corps of the National Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.

 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Vermont is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Vermont is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Vermont landlord-tenant law.

 According to Vermont state law (9 V.S.A. § 4457), landlord duties to provide habitable premises include the following:

 - Compliance.
 Landlords are required to maintain rental units that “are safe, clean, and fit for human habitation” and which are in compliance with all building, housing, and health regulations.

 - Water and Heat.
 Landlords must ensure there is suitable heat and hot water available.